telerik/xaml-docs/knowledge-base/kb-docking-invalidoperationexception-multi-threading.md

 ## Solution

 Define a custom Style targeting the PaneHeader control.
-Preferably, the Style be defined in the Resources of the Window or UserControl that shows the RadDocking on the separate thread.
-The Style should re-define the mouse right click input binding of the header.
+Preferably, the Style is defined in the Resources of the Window or UserControl that shows the RadDocking on the separate thread.
+The Style should re-define the mouse right-click input binding of the header.

 #### __[XAML]__
 {{region kb-docking-invalidoperationexception-multi-threading-0}}